Package 'nanonext'

 Description

 Provides an explanation for HTTP response status codes (in the range 100 to 599).
-If the status code is not defined as per RFC 9110, ‘Non-standard Response’ is returned, which may be a custom code used by the server.
+If the status code is not defined as per RFC 9110, ‘Unknown HTTP Status’ is returned - this may be a custom code used by the server.

 Usage